Behnam-sn/Castle-Docusaurus/docs/web/soap.md

 ### Data Encapsulation Concepts

-- SOAP message
+- SOAP Message

   Represents the information being exchanged between 2 SOAP nodes.

-- SOAP envelope
+- SOAP Envelope

   It is the enclosing element of an XML message identifying it as a SOAP message.